KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## Autocomplete Namespace

-KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-related types and views, like the ``Autocomplete/Suggestion`` model that is returned by an ``AutocompleteService`` when performing autocomplete.
+KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-related types and views, like a ``Autocomplete/Suggestion`` model, a ``Autocomplete/Toolbar`` component, etc.

 ## Autocomplete Context

 KeyboardKit has an observable ``AutocompleteContext`` that provides observable autocomplete state, such as the ``AutocompleteContext/suggestions`` to present.
-The state properties are modified as the keyboard performs autocomplete.
+The ``KeyboardInputViewController`` updates these properties as it performs autocomplete.

 The context also has persistent, observable settings, such as  ``AutocompleteContext/isAutocompleteEnabled``, ``AutocompleteContext/suggestionsDisplayCount``, etc. You can read more about how settings are handled in the <doc:Essentials-Article> and <doc:Settings-Article> articles.